WeversonNA/prisma-generator-nestjs-dto/README.md

 **Q: Generation fails with import errors**
 A: Check that all custom decorators in your `decorator-config.json` point to valid packages.
 Install missing dependencies with `npm install`.

+**Q: Performance issues with large schemas**
+A: Enable optimization features in v2.1.0 by setting `optimizeImports="true"` and `enableAdvancedMerging="true"` in your generator configuration.

+**Q: TypeScript compilation errors after generation**
+A: Ensure you're using TypeScript 5.8+ and that all custom types are properly defined.
+Set `preserveCustomTypes="true"` to maintain custom type definitions.

+### Migration from v2.0.x to v2.1.0

+The v2.1.0 release is backward compatible, but you can take advantage of new features:

+1. **Update your package**: `npm update @weverson_na/prisma-generator-nestjs-dto`
+2. **Regenerate your DTOs**: `npx prisma generate`
+3. **Review generated code** for improved import management and performance

 ## Examples